Main grower and erstwhile working horseman

 Our house and market garden is set in just over an acre of land and is surrounded by woodland.
 This is where we do our propagation, grow salads and other varieties that need a bit of tender loving care.
 We have protected cropping here which allows us to grow all year round, even in the current unpredictable climate.

-Adieu Bill and Ben
+Homage to Bill and Ben

-We’ve now wished our French-bred Comtois working horses au revoir.
+We wished our French-bred Comtois working horses au revoir.